joelcosta2/Tribalwars_Script/README.md

    - Click "Install" to add the script to Tampermonkey.
 3. **Import the Script:** After installation, click "Import" to import the script into Tampermonkey.

+## Notes
+This functionalities only work on the browser, and only tested with only one account/world.
+Maybe in the future I will add support for multiple accounts or worlds.
+All the information is saved on the browser cookies.
+Currently there are a few bugs, the columns, where the new assets are added, lose the hover function on some cases.

 Enjoy the enhanced features while playing Tribalwars!